 - There’re 2 types of dry yeast: active dry yeast and instant yeast.
 These two can be used interchangeably, because main difference is that instant yeast helps the dough rise quicker, not by much though.
-I mostly use active dry yeast, specifically Red Star Platinum is my go-to yeast. (<- not sponsored, just love it.)
+My go-to is Red Star Platinum. (<- not sponsored, just love it.)

-- Though you could mix yeast with dry ingredients to make the dough, I prefer to re-hydrate them in warm sugar water.
-By doing this, I’m making sure that yeast is alive and my bread will rise without an issue.
+- When using active dry yeast, we need to re-hydrate them in warm sugar water.
+By doing this, we’re making sure that yeast is alive and our bread will rise without issue.
 So here’s how I do it: dissolve sugar in a glass of warm water (be careful not to use hot water, or it’ll kill the yeast) and then stir in yeast.
 Then wait for about 10 minutes.
 If the mixture is foamy, you’re good to go with the rest of the recipe, because foamy yeast mixture means the yeast is alive and ready to get to work!

 - Yeast loves and thrives in warm humid environment.
 So the dough will rise beautifully if you place it in a nice warm place.
 My secret: microwave!
 No, we’re not actually microwaving the dough.
 We’re using it as an insulated box to make a perfect environment for the yeast dough to rise.
 Before putting the dough in, I first microwave a glass of water for 1-2 minutes to create some steam in there, and then I put the bowl with dough, covered with wet kitchen towel.
 Voila!
 Humid and warm place for the dough to rise into fluffy cloud.

 - Speaking of bowl, here’s my trick to mess-free bowl later.
 Oil the bowl before placing the dough in, then turn the dough to coat it with oil as well.